spreedly/kaffe/README.md

       Kaffe.Consumer.ack(pid, message)
       ```

 **NOTE**: Asynchronous consumption means your system will no longer provide any backpressure to the Kaffe.Consumer.
 You will also need to add robust measures to your system to ensure that no messages are lost in processing.
-IE if you spawn 5 workers processing a series of asynchronous messages from Kafka and 1 of them crashes without acknowledgement then it's possible and likely that the message will be skipped entirely.
+I.e., if you spawn 5 workers processing a series of asynchronous messages from Kafka and 1 of them crashes without acknowledgement then it's possible and likely that the message will be skipped entirely.

 Kafka only tracks a single numeric offset, not individual messages.
 If a message fails and a later offset is committed then the failed message will _not_ be sent again.